-How Much Does a Web Designer Make in 2022?
+How Much Does a Web Designer Make?

 Are you considering a future in web design or development?
 With so many career trajectories and overlapping skills, it can be hard to choose the right role to pursue.
 Therefore, you may be weighing the pros and cons, and wondering how much a web designer makes.